 Sweden's electricity imports have normally balanced exports, with a small net flow in from Norway and out to Finland.
 In 2005 – a good year for hydro – net exports were 7 billion kWh mainly to Finland and Denmark, while in 2006 – a poor year for hydro – net imports were 6 billion kWh.
 In response to Sweden's uncertainty, Finland is building a fifth nuclear reactor there.
 It has recently increased the capacity of its two Swedish-built nuclear reactors by 23% and that of the others by 11%.
 A new 800 MWe undersea transmission line was built to enable export of electricity to Sweden from Finland's new Olkiluoto reactor.

-Boosting Swedish nuclear capacity
+Boosting Swedish nuclear capacity and operational life

 The government has been working with the utilities to expand nuclear capacity to replace the 1200 MWe lost in closure of Barsebäck 1 & 2.
 By the end of 2008, some 1050 MWe had been added to the ten surviving reactors.

 Beyond that, the Swedish grid operator Svenska Kraftnät, in a long-term development plan published in October 2012, noted that the construction of new nuclear generating capacity at Forsmark or Oskarshamn would present problems.
 It concluded that the Ringhals site would be the most convenient location of any new nuclear power in Sweden.
 In July 2012, Vattenfall had submitted an application to the Swedish Radiation Safety Authority (SSM) concerning the replacement of up to two of the existing Ringhals reactors with new ones, but without any firm plans to do so.